ldcas-uc3m/TFM/parts/state_of_the_art.typ

 After the handler finishes, the interrupt pin must be reset#footnote[In the case that the interrupt was generated by a peripheral device, the device must be notified through the use of an `OUT` instruction, as it will be shown in
-  @sec:mmio-impl.] before re-enabling interrupts, and returning from the routine.
+  @sec:devices-impl.] before re-enabling interrupts, and returning from the routine.
 A `RET` instruction#footnote[The `RET` instruction pops the top of the stack and stores it into the PC.] may be used to resume execution, but the Z80 ISA offers some alternatives with additional functionality for handling